 Management: Remove debris from the vineyard floor.
 Maximize air circulation to improve drying.
 European grapes are generally more susceptible than American grapes.
 The most serious epidemics occur when a wet winter is followed by a wet spring and a warm summer with frequent precipitation.
 Fungicides should be applied when disease pressure is high.
 Apply just before bloom; 7-10 days later; 10-14 days later; 3 weeks later.
 See pest management schedule for recommended materials and timing.

 Powdery Mildew (Uncinula necator): Powdery mildew causes losses by infecting leaves and berries.
 It is primarily a problem on European grape varieties, although American varieties may be damaged.
 It may be confused with downy mildew (see above).
-Losses are not generally heavy from the disease, although it can build up over several years.
+Losses are not generally heavy from the disease, but can build up over several years.

 The fungal pathogen overwinters in specialized structures on or in living tissue.
 In spring, spores are released that attack new tissue.
 Unlike other grape diseases, rain and free moisture are not important to the spread of powdery mildew.
-Dry conditions with low relative humidity favor this disease.
+Warm conditions with high relative humidity favor this disease.
 Wind carries newly produced spores from infected areas into new locations.
 Infected leaves have the appearance of being coated with a white powder.
 Severely infected leaves curl and defoliation may occur.
 Leaves of American varieties like Niagara and Concord are very susceptible.
 Young fruit and blossoms may be misshapen by infections; mature fruit is immune.

 Management: Cultural practices can help reduce disease incidence.
 Planting in sites with good air circulation and sun exposure and the use of appropriate training systems which allow for good air movement are highly advisable.Use fungicides where infections are known to occur.
 Copper and lime sulfur dormant applications provide good early season control.
 However, there are label restrictions.
 Check with your state Extension Specialist for recommendations.
 Because some varieties are sensitive to sulfur, this material should always be applied at cooler temperatures (<85˚F).
 Strobilurin (group 11) fungicides are also effective, but care should be taken to avoid selecting for resistance by the fungus.
 See pest management schedule for recommended materials and timing.